Here are our terms and conditions.

 22. If the project is lengthy, LP may invoice periodically for completed stages.

 23. LP reserves the right to charge interest on overdue fees.

 24. Refunds will only be given in extreme circumstances, such as the total failure to complete your work.
 Any refunds are at the sole discretion of LP.

 25. Either the Client or LP has the right to terminate a Contract for Services if there is a serious breach of its terms.

 26. LP can terminate a contract at any time and for any reason, including but not limited to: non-payment of fees due; aggressive, abusive or inappropriate behaviour towards a LP representative.
 Upon notice being given to you of the termination of the contract, you would be required to pay LP all sums due.

 27. You can cancel the contract at any time before work has begun, namely before full documents have been provided to LP at no charge.
-Any payment made in advance by you will be refunded.

 28. If you wish to cancel the contract after work has begun then you must notify LP in writing.
 You will be billed for the work that has been completed up to that point at the per-word or per-hour rate in the contract.
 Where a flat fee has been agreed, unless you are terminating due to a serious breach by LP, the full fee will be payable.
 The partially completed work will be sent to you upon receipt of your payment.

 29. These terms are subject to the laws of England and Wales, and both LP and the Client agree to submit to the exclusive jurisdiction of the English courts.